danlevy100/tape-drive/README.md

 - The tape itself: 5 $\rm\mu m$ stainless steel, 12.7 mm wide, 50 m long.
 Sold by Maton Metals (Israel).
 Testing was done with a standard VHS tape.

 #### Software
-- The motors are controlled by an Arduino connected to a stepper motor driver.
+- The motors are controlled by an Arduino connected to a stepper motor driver (`twoStepper.ino`).
 - A Python GUI (`tape_control_gui.py`) communicates with the Arduino over the serial port.

 ### Tape positioning